Classification: Tyrosine Kinase Inhibitor

 How to Take Dasatinib

 Dasatinib comes as a tablet to take by mouth.
 It is usually taken once a day, with or without food.
 Take dasatinib at around the same time every day.
 Do not crush, chew or break dasatinib tablets.
+If you miss a dose, take your next dose as scheduled.
+Do not take 2 doses to make up for a missed dose.
 This medication contains lactose, which may be important if you have lactose intolerance.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.